 View Official Trial Location Sites

-Results from the Official Variety Trial sites were good.
-Stands in the trials were generally very good this year despite adverse conditions for emergence.
-Eleven sites were used for variety approval calculations.
-Two sites were abandoned due to erratic emergence (St. Thomas and Caledonia).
-Rhizoctonia crown and root rot was minimal in 2021.
-AZteroid in-furrow, seed treatments, and one application of Quadris were used to control Rhizoctonia.
-Revenue calculations in 2021 are based on a hypothetical $45.65 payment (5-year rolling average) at 17.5% sugar and 1.5% SLM not considering hauling or production costs.
+Results from the Official Variety Trial sites were good overall.
+Planting dates were two weeks later than typical but stands in the trials were good at most locations.
+Nine sites were used for variety approval calculations.
+One site (East Grand Forks) was lost from wind damage that occurred in mid-June.
+Buxton and Climax sites were very dry for much of the growing season including at harvest.
+Beets were small and data at these sites were compromised by excess harvest loss.
+The Perley site had severe Aphanomyces and high variability.
+Rhizoctonia crown and root rot was minimal in 2022.
+Revenue calculations in 2022 are based on a hypothetical $46.80 payment (5-year rolling average) at 17.5% sugar and 1.5% SLM not considering hauling or production costs.

-Conventional trials were not planted in the 2021 OVT trials.
-Conventional varieties that were approved for 2020 and 2021 sales are permitted to continue in 2022 sales.
+Conventional trials were not planted in the 2022 OVT trials.
+Conventional varieties that were approved for 2020-2022 sales are permitted to continue in 2023 sales.

 Yield trials were planted to stand at 4.5 inches.
+Starter fertilizer (10-34-0) was applied in-furrow (3 GPA in 6 GPA total volume) in all yield trials.
 Plots were planted crosswise (90°) to the cooperators’ normal farming operations, where possible.
-Plot row lengths for all official trials were maintained at 46 feet with about 39 feet harvested.
+Plot row lengths for all official trials were maintained at 46 feet with about 40 feet harvested.
 Planting was performed with a 12-row SRES vacuum planter.
 The GPS controlled planter gave good single seed spacing which facilitated emergence counting.
 Seed companies had the option of treating seed with an Aphanomyces seed treatment, insecticide and a Rhizoctonia seed treatment fungicide.
 Emergence counts were taken on 24 feet of each plot.
 Multiple seedlings were counted as a single plant if they emerged less than one inch apart.
 The stands in all yield trials were refined by removing doubles (multiple seedlings less than 1.5 inch apart) by hand but were not further reduced.

-Roundup Powermax with Event (surfactant) and full rates of fungicides were applied using a pickup sprayer driven down the alleys.
-Two applications of Roundup were made in the 4-6 (32 oz) and 8-12 (22 oz) leaf stages.
+Roundup Powermax 3 with Event (surfactant) and full rates of fungicides were applied using a pickup sprayer driven down the alleys.
+Two applications of Roundup (26 oz) were made at the 4-6 and 8-12 leaf stages.
 Hand weeding was used where necessary.
-All yield trials were treated with Quadris in a band during the 6-10 leaf stage (14 oz) for Rhizoctonia control.
-Treatments used for Cercospora control in 2021 included Inspire XT/Manzate, Agri Tin/Incognito, Proline/Manzate, and Priaxor/Agri Tin.
+All yield trials were treated with AZteroid in-furrow at planting (5.7 oz) and Quadris in a band during the 6-10 leaf stage (14 oz) for Rhizoctonia control.
+Treatments used for Cercospora control in 2022 included Inspire XT/Manzate, Agri Tin/Incognito, Proline/Manzate, and Priaxor/Agri Tin.
 Ground spraying was conducted by ACSC technical staff using 20 GPA and 75-80 psi.

 Roundup Ready varieties with commercial seed were planted in four-row plots with six replicates.
 The RR experimental entries were planted in two-row plots with four replicates.

 All plot rows were measured for total length after approximately 3.5 feet at each end were removed at the end of August, with skips greater than 60 inches being measured for adjustment purposes.
-Harvest was performed with one customized six-row harvester (Big Red, new in 2019) with increased cleaning capacity.
-All harvested beets of each plot were used for yield determination while one sample (approximately 25 lbs) for sugar and impurity analysis was obtained from each plot.
+Harvest was performed with one custom six-row harvester (Big Red) with increased cleaning capacity.
+All harvested beets of each plot were used for yield determination while one sample (approximately 25 lbs) was obtained from each plot for sugar and impurity analysis.
 Quality analysis was performed at the ACSC Technical Services quality lab in Moorhead.

-Varieties were planted in nurseries in North Dakota, Minnesota, Michigan and Colorado to evaluate varieties for disease and insect susceptibility.
+Varieties were planted in nurseries in Minnesota, Michigan, and Colorado to evaluate varieties for disease and insect susceptibility.
 ACSC adjusts the Cercospora, Aphanomyces, Rhizoctonia and Fusarium nursery data each year to provide a consistent target for variety approval criteria.

 Before purchasing seed, please check to make sure the varieties you are buying are on the current approved list.
 In accordance with the grower contract, the cooperative has the option to refuse beets of a non-approved variety.
 If you have questions, please contact the ACSC Technical Services Center or your ACSC Agriculture Department.